LieberInstitute/brainseq_phase2/browser/README.md

 1. `snp`: snp ID, matches the `snp` column from the SNP information file (`BrainSeqPhaseII_snp_annotation.txt`).
 2. `feature_id`: feature ID, matches the `feature_id` column of the expression feature files.
-3. `statistic`: eQTL statistic
+3. `statistic`: eQTL t-statistic
 4. `pvalue`: nominal p-value
 5. `FDR`: FDR adjusted p-value
-6. `beta`
+6. `beta`: eQTL beta coefficient.
+If you want the `SE`, you can compute it using `beta` / `statistic`.
 7. `Type`: feature type in lower-case.
 This matches the expression feature files, for example `gene` for `BrainSeqPhaseII_feature_annotation_gene.txt`.

-The 5 tables correspond to the following types of eQTLs:
+The 5 eQTL tables correspond to the following types of eQTLs:

 * DLPFC using all the genome (`dlpfc_full`), so the samples with `TRUE` under the `analysis_eqtl_dlpfc` column from the sample info table.
 Shows only results with a nominal p-value <0.001.
 * HIPPO using all the genome (`hippo_full`), so the samples with `TRUE` under the `analysis_eqtl_hippo` column from the sample info table.
 Shows only results with a nominal p-value <0.001.